rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 //let wrong: Either<number, string> = {type: "left", content: "one"} // will not compile
 ```

 it almost looks like dependent types!
 TS calls these literal types.
-And, TS is serious about string field names too:
+And, TS is serious about string property names too:

 ```JavaScript
 let y: Either<number, string> = {"type": "left", "content": 1}